 Cutting down on carbs is the quickest way to use the glycogen stored in cells and shed that unexpected weight.
 An average adult requires 130 gms of carbohydrates to function.
-Replacing the processed carbs with whole foods and high protein foods (lean meat, soy, eggs) can reduce water retention in cells.
+Replacing processed carbs with whole foods and high protein foods (lean meat, soy, eggs) can reduce cell water retention.

 How much can poop weigh?
 Can it be heavy enough to cause weight fluctuations?
-Maybe not significant fluctuations, but urine, stool, undigested food can cause instability in weight.
+No significant fluctuations, but urine, stool, and undigested food can cause instability in weight.

 Food and fluids are essential for hydration and energy.
 Once the body extracts the nutrients from the food, it expels the undigested leftovers in the form of sweat, urine, stool, and mucus.
 Food high in refined flour (pasta, instant noodles, white bread) acts as glue inside your intestine, causing a sluggish bowel movement.

 Your weight naturally goes down when you are back on the balanced meal plan.
 For better health, make smart food choices.
-Add more millets to your diet, opt for bread, pasta, spaghetti made of whole wheat flour, and drink an adequate amount of water.
+Add more millet to your diet, opt for bread, pasta, or spaghetti made of whole wheat flour, and drink an adequate amount of water.

 So, don't lose hope if your weight scale is not showing immediate results.
 Exercise burns calories, so when you burn more calories than you eat or drink, eventually, you lose weight.

 Certain medications are known to cause weight gain.
-While some have a direct effect causing increases appetite and water retention, others may affect the body’s process to absorb and store glucose.
+While some have a direct effect causing increased appetite and water retention, others may affect the body's process of absorbing and storing glucose.
 The latter leads to fat deposits in the midsection of the body.

 Some drugs that cause weight gain are:

-Talk to your doctor if you are experiencing daily weight fluctuations and you feel hungry all the time.
-Doctors can help you by changing medication or making alterations in your diet and fitness routine.
+Talk to your doctor if you are experiencing daily weight fluctuations, and you feel hungry all the time.
+Doctors can help you by changing medication or making alterations to your diet and fitness routine.

 Yes, this type of weight fluctuation is restricted to women.
 Most women experience varying degrees of bloating and constipation during or before menstruation.
 Several studies back that fluid retention increases on the first day of menstrual flow.
 Studies further show that the fluctuation happens during the entire menstrual cycle.
 It is lowest during the middle phase of your cycle and slowly increases during the eleven days.
 Thus, at certain times of the month, your menstrual cycle causes your body to retain water, resulting in a slight weight gain.

-However, alcohol accompanied with overeating salty foods can cause water retention.
+However, alcohol, accompanied by overeating salty foods, can cause water retention.
 Your body may retain the fluids causing weight gain.
-The end result is evident that you may either gain few kilos or lose some.
+The end result is evident that you may either gain a few kilos or lose some.

-When your body goes through an illness, like flu or any chronic condition, your weight may go down.
-However, conditions like hypothyroidism, polycystic ovary syndrome, Cushing disease can lead to unexpected weight gains.
+When your body goes through an illness, like the flu or any chronic condition, your weight may go down.
+However, conditions like hypothyroidism, polycystic ovary syndrome, and Cushing disease can lead to unexpected weight gain.

 If you experience any such unexpected spikes in weight, it is advisable to see the doctor.
 Doctors can help you determine how to manage your weight with the help of medication, diet changes, and exercise routine.

-Studies show that lack of a good night’s sleep may affect your weight the next day.
-Sleepless nights make you hungrier the next day and you end up consuming large meals.
-Hunger in humans is regulated by neurotransmitters.
+Studies show that a lack of a good night's sleep may affect your weight the next day.
+Sleepless nights make you hungrier the next day, and you end up consuming large meals.
+Neurotransmitters regulate hunger in humans.
 Ghrelin and leptin are two neurotransmitters that regulate your appetite.
 The dysregulation caused by sleep deprivation may lead to increased appetite and reduce the feeling of satiety.

 Our experts strongly believe health is more than just a number game.
 It is unnecessary to step on the scale every day or just after you had your meal or did exercise.
 It can be extremely upsetting and frustrating to watch the digits change on the scale every time you check.